 Notices are going out for the MHA Conference this year, to be held in Rochester NY, June 4-7.
+Now rescheduled for Park City, June 10-12, 2021!
 The schedule is not up yet, but a panel I organized has been accepted, entitled “Developing LDS Exegesis, Hermeneutics, and Epistemology from 1876-1980: Trends and Influences.”

 For those unfamiliar, “exegesis” is the process of interpretation, Greek for “drawing out.
 “Hermeneutics” is the study, philosophy, and science of interpretation.
 We might think of “exegesis” as producing a result, and hermeneutics as more to do with studying the process itself, being aware of what’s in our mental Black Box.
 “Epistemology” is the study of knowledge, what it is, and how we know something.
 (I first encountered epistemology in this Ensign article on my mission, where I crammed in a lot of reading.)

 The unifying theme of this session is the interpretation of scripture, the lenses and influences involved, and the way these combined to produce particular understandings of scripture which in turn generated particular doctrinal expressions and positions.

 One presenter is speaking on interpretations of Biblical women in the Relief Society Magazine from 1915-1970.
 The second (with a forthcoming biography on Joseph F. Smith) is speaking on Smith’s Hermeneutic of Doctrine and Scripture, 1875-1916.